Veteran’s Day is the day we try to purposely say “Thank You” to those who have chosen to serve our country, past and present.

 7. Join a Veteran Support Group

 Whether you know a veteran or not, you can still show your support all year long by becoming a part of a Veterans Support Group such as Operation Gratitude.
 You can write letters, send cards, help pack a care package, or even just pay for the shipping on a care package.
-Get together with the ladies in your church or community to start knitting scarfs or blankets and those too can be sent to a soldier.
+Get together with the ladies in your church or community to start knitting scarves or blankets and those too can be sent to a soldier.
 There are so many ways to show your support through this program.

-Supporting our veterans is so much more than attending a parade once a year – which you really need to do that too – but there are such simple and heartfelt ways to show your support every day of the year.
+Supporting our veterans is so much more than attending a parade once a year – which you really need to do too – but there are such simple and heartfelt ways to show your support every day of the year.
 I hope you take advantage of just a few I have included in this post.

 And to any veteran reading this post – Thank You!